Lorttexwolf/Bloxlink-Mock-GuildAPI/README.md

 * `BLOXLINK_BOT_TOKEN` Intended for the Bloxlink bot.
 * `BLOXLINK_API_TOKEN` Bloxlink API token.

-The following variables are intended to be stored in MongoDB, but for this example there is a single hardcoded `api-key`.
+These keys are intended to be stored in MongoDB.
 * `USER_API_TOKEN` The `api-key` header value used to simulate authentication.
 * `USER_BOT_ID` The end-developers application/bot, the core of the guild scope.

-**Once you are ready, using `python3`, run `./src/main.py`!**
+You're all set, run `python3 ./src/main.py`

 ## Endpoint Usage
 Compared to the current API, these endpoints require a guild to be provided.

 `http://127.0.0.1:8001/guild/{guildId}/member/{userId}`
 > Retrieves the linked Roblox account of the member in a guild.
 > * If the associated application/bot of the key is not in the guild, `403 (Forbidden)` will be returned.